francis95-han/java-design-patterns/abstract-factory/README.md

 var king = factory.createKing();
 var army = factory.createArmy();

-castle.getDescription();  // Output: This is the Elven castle! king.getDescription(); // Output: This is the Elven king! army.getDescription(); // Output: This is the Elven Army!
+castle.getDescription();  // Output: This is the Elven castle! 这是精灵城堡 king.getDescription(); // Output: This is the Elven king! 这是精灵王 army.getDescription(); // Output: This is the Elven Army! 这是精灵部队
 ```

 Now, we can design a factory for our different kingdom factories.
 In this example, we created FactoryMaker, responsible for returning an instance of either ElfKingdomFactory or OrcKingdomFactory.